 At Imperial College Business School, we aspire to provide a working environment that empowers all staff to reach their full potential.
-Gender equity has been a key pillar of the School’s strategy since 2014 and Imperial College Business School was one of the first business schools to receive an Athena SWAN bronze-level award in 2016.
+Gender equity has been a key pillar of the School’s strategy since 2014 and Imperial College Business School was one of the first business schools to receive an Athena Swan bronze-level award in 2016.
 This was renewed in 2022.

 Key Business School initiatives:

 - Member of the Forté Fellows Programme to increase the number of women enrolling in MBA programmes.

 - A compulsory ‘Working in Diverse Organisations’ module for all students.

 - Provision of over £1m in scholarship funding to talented female applicants.